emsig/empymod/docs/speedmemoryaccuracy.rst

-For a graphical explanation of the differences between standard DLF, lagged convolution DLF, and splined DLF for the Hankel and the Fourier transforms see the example in the Gallery.
+For a graphical explanation of the differences between standard DLF, lagged convolution DLF, and splined DLF for the Hankel and the Fourier transforms see the example :ref:`sphx_glr_examples_educational_dlf_standard_lagged_splined.py`.

 Looping
 -------

-By default, you can calculate many offsets and many frequencies all in one go, vectorized (for the *DLF*), which is the default.
+By default, you can compute many offsets and many frequencies all in one go, vectorized (for the *DLF*), which is the default.
 The ``loop`` parameter gives you the possibility to force looping over frequencies or offsets.
 This parameter can have severe effects on both runtime and memory usage.
 Play around